10 Urban Garden Design ideas

 The opposite of minimal.
 Go wild with lots of green leafy plants and create your own urban jungle.
 It’ll attract lots of wildlife and give you plenty of privacy from neighbours.

-Tips for designing a small urban garden
+Tips for small urban garden design

 Feeling inspired?
 When designing or updating your outdoor space, be sure to keep these useful tips in mind…